 WM is a "load/store architecture", that is, data manipulation can only be performed on (between) registers.
 Separate instructions are required to move data between the registers and memory.
 There are 32 general register names that may be specified in an instruction -- however integer and floating point registers are distinct, providing 64 total register names.
-Four register names in the integer unit and two in the floating point unit are reserved for special meanings, as will be discussed in section 2.3.
+As an aid in computation, register 31 in both the integer and floating point unit is defined to be identically zero.
+Although it is possible to write to this register, references to register 31 evaluate to zero.
+In addition, four register names in the integer unit and two in the floating point unit are reserved for special meanings, as will be discussed in section 2.3.